hexadecimal233/awesome_stars/README.md

 *   [spotDL/spotify-downloader](https://github.com/spotDL/spotify-downloader) - Download your Spotify playlists and songs along with album art and metadata (from YouTube if a match is found).

-*   [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) tool that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.
+*   [jumpserver/jumpserver](https://github.com/jumpserver/jumpserver) - JumpServer is an open-source Privileged Access Management (PAM) platform that provides DevOps and IT teams with on-demand and secure access to SSH, RDP, Kubernetes, Database and RemoteApp endpoints through a web browser.

 *   [Cog-Creators/Red-DiscordBot](https://github.com/Cog-Creators/Red-DiscordBot) - A multi-function Discord bot